COVID-19 Vaccine FAQs

 How can I be added to Spartanburg Regional’s COVID-19 vaccine registration list?

-Why do I need an e-mail address to register for the vaccine?
+Why do I need an individual e-mail address to register for the vaccine?

 How much will the vaccine cost?